-Did you pick up a new phone during a sale on Black Friday or Cyber Monday and are wondering what’s the best way to protect that $1000+ purchase?
-You’re in luck because one of the newest benefits credit cards are adding is cell phone insurance.
+When you pick up a new phone, you should consider the best way to protect that $1000+ purchase.
+You’re in luck because there are plenty of options, including many popular credit cards that offer cell phone protection.
 To be eligible, all you have to do is charge your cell phone bill to a card that provides coverage.

-It doesn’t matter how you paid for the phone, although I hope you used a card that has some sort of purchase protection included.
+It doesn’t matter how you paid for the phone, although I hope you used a card with some purchase protection included.

 Using the coverage from your credit card would seem to be a no-brainer.
 The coverage is free and continues for as long as you’re paying your bill with the card.
 However, did you look into if this is the best way to cover your phone against damage?